The environment, sustainable development and rail

 • Our Consumer Expert Panel provides independent advice and challenge, and plays a key role in bringing a consumer perspective to our policy and regulatory decisions.
 The Panel advises on our work including our duties in relation to sustainability and the environment.

-• We also have regular engagement with environmental regulators for the three nations.
+• We also have regular engagement with environmental regulators across Great Britain.

 Authorisation of infrastructure and rolling stock